 The Net Promoter Score for an app is the likelihood of a user to refer your app to their circle of friends, family, or even acquaintances.
 It makes use of ranking on a 1-10 scale with 9-10 as promoters (those who are most likely to share your app and recommend it), 7-8 as passives, and all others as detractors.
 The Net Promoter Score is calculated by subtracting the percentage of detractors from the percentage of promoters.
 An NPS of 50 or above is a healthy one, but be aware that there are chances that your score can drop as low as -100.

-This section consists of metrics that help you determine how is it that the users are finding their way to your app.
+Acquisition metrics help you determine where your users are coming from.
 These metrics indicate the level of popularity of your app in the app stores, the specific marketing channels that are funneling users to your app, cost of acquisition for every new user, and the approximate revenue that you may expect to make off of the average user.
 These metrics are instrumental when it comes to making critical financial decisions like the amount you are willing to spend in an effort to attract new users in comparison to the worth of a new user.

 #11 App Ranking